Controversial Indonesian defense minister wins presidential election - ExBulletin

 Voter turnout was around 80%, the electoral commission said.

 Subianto won in 36 of 38 provinces and received 96.2 million votes compared to 40.9 million for Baswedan, who won in two provinces.
-Baswedan, a former director of an Islamic university, won a large majority in the conservative province of Aceh, the country's westernmost province.
+Baswedan, the former head of a islamic universitywon a large majority in the conservative westernmost province of Aceh.

 Pranowo, the candidate of the ruling Indonesian Democratic Party, received 27 million votes and did not win any provinces.